lonebono/LBYARCHMP/README.md

 Implement a function in x86-64 assembly that converts a grayscale image stored as 8-bit unsigned integers into a double-precision floating point representation by applying $f = \frac{i}{255}$.

+## Files

+### main.c

+Contains the C code that sets up the inputs, allocates memory, calls the assembly function, prints results, checks correctness, and measures runtime.

+### main.asm

+Contains the assembly code that converts 8-bit grayscale values to double-precision values in the range [0, 1] using required x86-64 scalar instructions.

 ## Instructions

 ### 0. Clone